-Otay Mesa is characterized as a flat mesa or "tableland" broken by the irregular bluffs and canyons that drain north into the Otay River Valley and south to the Tijuana River.
-Figure 8-1 identifies the slope percentages of Otay Mesa, along with the major canyon systems that drain Otay Mesa.
+Otay Mesa is characterized as a flat mesa or "tableland" broken by the irregular bluffs and canyons that drain north into the Otay River Valley and south to

 To the north, the Otay River flows from the San Miguel Mountains to the east through the Upper and Lower Otay Reservoirs, and empties into the San Diego Bay.
 The Otay River floodplain is located just north of the plan area.
 The moderate slopes of the Otay River Valley become steep bluffs near the mesa inside the plan area.
 Several major canyons, such as O'Neal, Johnson, and Dennery, drain into the Otay River.
 To the south, the Moody and Spring Canyon systems serve as the major drainage systems that flow into the Tijuana River.
 The Tijuana River flows through Mexico and empties into the Pacific Ocean in an estuary in the City of Imperial Beach.
 Watershed Urban Runoff Management Plans for both the Otay and Tijuana River watersheds identify priority threats to water quality and opportunities for beneficial uses, such as recreation, and plant and animal habitat.